Óscar Freire

-Óscar Freire Gómez (born 15 February 1976) is a former Spanish professional road bicycle racer.
+Óscar Freire Gómez (born 15 February 1976) is a Spanish former professional road bicycle racer.
 He was one of the top sprinters in road bicycle racing, having won the world championship three times, equalling Alfredo Binda, Rik Van Steenbergen, Eddy Merckx and Peter Sagan.
 In the later years of his career, he became more of a classics rider.
-He has won the cycling monument Milan–San Remo three times, four stages in the Tour de France and seven stages of the Vuelta a España, throughout a successful career.
+He won the cycling monument Milan–San Remo three times, the green jersey and four stages in the Tour de France and seven stages of the Vuelta a España, throughout a successful career.

-Despite his diminutive stature, Freire was a good sprinter.
-He had a training philosophy where he rode shorter distances than most pro cyclists, sometimes covering only about half the distance his colleagues would.
+Despite his diminutive stature, Freire was a world class sprinter.
+He had a training philosophy where he rode shorter distances than most professional cyclists, sometimes covering only about half the distance his colleagues would.
 When growing up he contracted tuberculosis and narrowly avoided having a leg amputated.

 Career

 Vitalicio Seguros (1998–1999)

 Born in Torrelavega, Cantabria, (where the town has named a velodrome in his honour) Freire became professional in 1998 with Vitalicio Seguros.
 He won one race that year, a stage of the Vuelta a Castilla y León.
 He came 11th in Paris–Tours.

-In 1999, Freire won little until the world championship in October.
+In 1999, Freire won little until the UCI World Championship Road Race in October.
 He went to Verona to make up numbers in the Spanish team.
 He spent his prize on an elevator for his grandmother's apartment.
 After his victory, as with all his victories, his grandmother sung a regional folk song on his telephone.
 Prior to winning the World Championships, ONCE had expressed interest in signing him, but following victory his inflated price was too high, meaning that he never rode for a native team again.

 Mapei–Quick Step (2000–2002)

 Freire joined Mapei in 2000.
+Upon joining the team, he spent his salary on a new family home for his parents and grandmother.
 It had been ranked best team since 1994.
 That year he won 11 races including two stages in the Vuelta a España.
-He also came third place in the world championship.
-In 2001 he won two races and took the points competition in the Vuelta a Burgos, before becoming world champion for the second time.
+He also came third place in the UCI World Championship Road Race.

+In 2001 he won two races and took the points competition in the Vuelta a Burgos, before becoming world champion for the second time by winning the 2001 UCI Road World Championships – Men's road race in Lisbon.

 In 2002 he won a stage in the Tour de France.
-Upon joining the team, he spent his salary on a new family home for his parents and grandmother.